KumoCorp/kumomta/docs/reference/kumo/make_egress_path.md

 The default value for this setting is 100.

+## ehlo_domain

+Optional string.
+Specifies the EHLO domain when initiating a connection to the destination.
+The default value is the local machine hostname.

 ## enable_tls

 Controls whether and how TLS will be used when connecting to the destination.